 I go out picking Saskatoons as soon as they are ripe as they are in my opinion the best berry.
 I make sure to freeze lots of them to last the whole winter.
-If you cannot pick them; you will often find them in farmer’s markets in Canada.
+If you cannot pick them; you will often find them sold in farmer’s markets in Canada.

 I even planted two bushes in my front yard so that I always have some near.
-They are full of showy flowers in the spring, colorful berries in the summer and then beautiful leaves in the fall.
+They are full of showy flowers in the spring, colorful berries in the summer, and then beautiful leaves in the fall.

 As a child, my father would load all five of us kids into his blue Chevy pickup truck with buckets for all.
-We would drive out hunting near the woods, creeks and river valleys.
-We loved going picking saskatoons because we loved the taste of saskatoons thus we would always come back with full tummies and of course full buckets too.
+We would drive out hunting near the woods, creeks, and river valleys.
+We loved going to pick saskatoons because we loved the taste of them thus we would always come back with full tummies and of course full buckets too.
 Back then my mother would preserve dozens of jars of them for us to eat in the winter.
-I fondly remember those delicious jars of saskatoons I helped my mother make for us – so delicious.
+I fondly remember those delicious jars of berries I helped my mother make for us – so delicious.

-Now I freeze them which is easier and more nutritious.
+Now I freeze them which is easier and more nutritious then preserving them.

 For the North American Indian people, Saskatoons were a staple food.
 Often tribes held ceremonies and feasts to celebrate the beginning of the Saskatoon harvest.
 The Cree name for this plant is “mis-ask-quah-toomina” which early settlers shortened to “saskatoon.”

-In parts of the NW US & Europe; Saskatoons are called June Berries, Service Berries or Shadbush.
+In parts of the NW US & Europe; they are called June Berries, Service Berries, or Shadbush.

 Settlers to our country saw the potential of these berries and added them to their diet.
 Also, note that they were an important food source during the depression in the 1930s.
 So let’s add these wild and free berries to our diet.

-- Packed with antioxidants – those mighty fixers for the body which repair the damage, prevent heart disease and slow down aging.
+- Packed with antioxidants – mighty fixers for the body which repair the damage, prevent heart disease and slow down aging.

 - They have over six times the amount of calcium as blueberries (see Saskatoon study).